HarryStevens/arraygeous/README.md

 <a name="meanroll" href="#meanroll">#</a> arr.<b>meanroll</b>(<i>array</i>, <i>n</i>, [, <i>accessor</i>]) · [Source](https://github.com/HarryStevens/arraygeous/tree/master/src/meanroll.js)

 For each item in an <i>array</i> of values, calculates the trailing rolling average of <i>n</i> items.
-If the index of the item is less than n, uses the item's value and all previous values.
+If the index of the item is less than n, calculates the avereage of the item's value and all previous values.
 You can map each item in the array to a value with an optional <i>accessor</i> function.

 <a name="median" href="#median">#</a> arr.<b>median</b>(<i>array</i>[, <i>accessor</i>]) · [Source](https://github.com/HarryStevens/arraygeous/tree/master/src/median.js)